 - Continue from Westport to Achill Island and explore this scenic island area on foot.

-- From Westport take advantage of the newly opened Western Greenway!
+- From Westport take advantage of the Western Greenway.
 One way bike hire is available to continue onto Achill Island by wheel!

 AIRPORT FOR TRANSFERS